School Counselor Workshop

 All cancellations must be submitted in writing to outreach before February 1, 2024 to receive a refund.

 Please contact our office at outreach or by phone at 765-286-6156.

 We look forward to having you join us!

-* Contact our office for instructions on how to receive the student discount.
+* Current college undergrad students should contact our office for instructions on how to receive a discounted student rate.